juhasev/sample-ninja-help/project-dashboard.md

 ### Outcome statistic to left of the chart

-- Starts - Total number of Started surveys for the project.
+- **Starts** Total number of Started surveys for the project.
-- Completed - Total number of Completed surveys for the project.
+- **Completed** Total number of Completed surveys for the project.
-- Quota terminations - Total number of panelists terminated because of Quotas reached for that criteria.
+- **Quota terminations** Total number of panelists terminated because of Quotas reached for that criteria.
 Mouse over to see percent from started.
-- Profile terminations - Total number of panelists terminated because of Profile not being suitable for a particular project.
+- **Profile terminations** Total number of panelists terminated because of Profile not being suitable for a particular project.
 Mouse over to see percent from started.
-- Quality terminations - Total number of panelists terminated due to quality.
+- **Quality terminations** Total number of panelists terminated due to quality.
 Mouse over to see percent from started.
-- Duplicate terminations - Total number of panelists terminated due to duplicate.
+- **Duplicate terminations** Total number of panelists terminated due to duplicate.
 Mouse over to see percent from started.
+- **Security terminations** Total number of panelists terminated due to duplicate.
+Mouse over to see percent from started.

 ### Statistics under chart
-- Routed in - Total number of panelists routed into this project from other projects.
+- **Routed in** Total number of panelists routed into this project from other projects.
-- Routed out - Total number of profile or quota terminated panelists successfully routed to other projects.
+- **Routed out** Total number of profile or quota terminated panelists successfully routed to other projects.
-- Number of initiations sent - Shows the total number of email invites.
+- **Number of initiations sent** Shows the total number of email invites.
-- Delivered shows the % of successfully delivered emails for the project.
+- **Delivered** shows the % of successfully delivered emails for the project.
 If you mouse over, the system will display “Number of Delivered”.
-- Opened Shows the number fo opened invitations.
+- **Opened** Shows the number of opened invitations.
+This value is not 100% accurate and should be used for guidance only
-- Bounced shows the total number of bounced emails from the emails sent in that project.
+- **Bounced** shows the total number of bounced emails from the emails sent in that project.
 This is colour code for instant recognition.
   - Over 3.001%= Red
   - Over 1.001-3%= Dark Orange
   - 1% or less = Green

 - Complained show the number of complain emails sent to the SampleNinja email server with regards this project.
 This is colour code for instant recognition:
-  - Over 10 complaints = Red
+  - **Over 10 complaints**  Red
-  - Under 1-10% complaints = Dark Orange
+  - **Under 1-10% complaints** Dark Orange
-  - No complaints = Green
+  - **No complaints** Green

 > If your project exceed 1% complaint rate then **Sample Ninja** will automatically shut your project down.
 Complaints are generated when the recipient flags your email as **SPAM**.
 This can happen if the recipient doesn't remember signing up or otherwise does recognize your invitation.